igorcasmarques/igorcasmarques.github.io/my-story/5-marriage.md

 A week later, Vero and I were back in Concepción.
 We lived in a tiny one-bedroom apartment on Ongolmo, close to Paicaví and Carrera, a central area in the city with lots of young people like us.
 Nights were rough for me because our neighbours were loud and drunk people often argued and fought in front of our apartment building.
 Vero slept through it all.

 As the seasons changed, we experienced some of the most terrifying windstorms I've ever seen.
 One time, I was walking back from church alone on Sunday when I heard a heart-stopping noise.
-A powerful gust had lifted a large zinc sheet from a building behind me and sent it dancing in the air, thundering with each flutter.
+A powerful gust had lifted a large corrugated zinc sheet from a building behind me and sent it dancing in the air, thundering with each flutter.

 Another time, there was such an intense driving rain that water was spouting violently out of the rabbets of our apartment's windows.
 The putty on those windows was old and spotty, so I had an idea: stuff the rabbets with thin plastic bags, like the ones grocery stores used to give customers back then.
 Vero laughed and laughed, but it worked.
 It didn't look great, but it worked.

-I still brag about the presence of mind I displayed that day, and Vero still laughs.
+I still brag about the presence of mind I showed that day, and Vero still laughs.
 But I've never minded her laughing.
 I love to make her laugh more than anybody else.

 ### Censo 2012